Ryoukenn/YT_Focus/README.md

 A Chrome Extension that hides unwanted videos and distracting content on Youtube.

-The point of this project is to help users focus on watching what they want/need to watch and not get distracted from the tempting recommended videos/content.
+The point of this project is to help users focus on watching what they want/need to watch on Youtube and not get distracted from the tempting recommended videos/content.

 ## Table of Contents